madras-coders/Auto-Irrigation-System-Rpi/README.md

 ## Software

-PYthon is the programming language.
+Programming language used is Python.
 Mysql to store the watering history.
 Twilio APIs to send text message when the plant is watered.